ocervell/gunicorn-opentelemetry-poc/README.md

 Update the version of the app in `app.yaml`, then deploy the app:

     kubectl apply -f app.yaml

-### Deploy the OpenTelemetry agent

-    cd ops/opentelemetry
-    kubectl apply -f ot-agent.yaml

-To change the configuration of the agent, refer to the configuration [documentation](https://opentelemetry.io/docs/collector/configuration/) and edit the `ot-agent.yaml`'s `ConfigMap` resource.

 ### Deploy the loadtester